The Best Four Tricks That Will Keep You Organized For Good

 In my example above, you'll see that I have folders outside of my yearly categories and at least one that looks like a duplicate.
 These contain resources not specific to one school year, but were used year after year.

-3. Use technology.
 Don't stop at using technology just to create digital files.
 Create Excel spreadsheets for keeping track of mentor texts used in your lessons.
-Use free software such as Classroom Organizer to catalog your classroom library.
-Incorporate services like ScootPad and ClassDojo to provide extension activities and monitor behavior.
-Rather than send weekly paper newsletters to parents, text them instead.
+Using Google Drive allows updated access to files anywhere without having to carry a flash drive.
+Take advantage of free software such as Classroom Organizer to catalog your classroom library.

 By utilizing these four steps, not only will your resources be organized, but also you will find yourself with extra time on your hands.
 No longer will you spend hours looking for resources to use in your lessons, you'll know exactly where to find quality tools that are sure to bring success.